-- tires should preferably be handled using the appropriate equipment for this type of work: forklift truck, mechanical loader or crane equipped with a tire handler or textile straps; - lift the tire by the tread.
+• tires should preferably be handled using the appropriate equipment for this type of work: forklift truck, mechanical loader or crane equipped with a tire preferably wide textile straps (do not use metal slings or chains as these may damage the beads);

 Caution!
 Holding the tire too tightly or picking it up by the bead may permanently distort it and prevent its being mounted on the rim.